klahrich/chiefhustler/content/posts/vaccine-thoughts.md

 ![paulg](/images/vaccine-paul-graham.png)

-I want to try and protect myself from these emotionally-driven stances and make my decisions as rationally as I possibly can.
+I want to try and protect myself from such emotionally driven stances and make my decisions as rationally as I possibly can.
 Unfortunately I feel that I won't be able to reach perfect rationality because of my natural stubbornness, but forcing myself to write can compensate a little bit for that.

 So without further ado, here are my 3 reasons for not taking the vaccine, as of today at least.